Atlanta Hawks: 1977–1982: Ted Turner purchases team

-1982–1994: The Dominique Wilkins era
+1982–1994: Dominique Wilkins era

-In 1982, the franchise acquired superstar Dominique Wilkins (a University of Georgia alumni) and promoted Mike Fratello to head coach a year later.
+In 1982, the franchise acquired superstar Dominique Wilkins (a University of Georgia alumnus) and promoted Mike Fratello to head coach a year later.
 Due to sagging attendance, 12 home games during the 1984–85 season were played at the Lakefront Arena in New Orleans, Louisiana.
 The New Orleans games were paid for by Barry Mendelson for $1.2 million with the Hawks going 6–6 in Louisiana.
-Dominique Wilkins won the Slam Dunk Contest in 1985 and 1990, engaging in an iconic rivalry with Michael Jordan.
+Wilkins won the Slam Dunk Contest in 1985 and 1990, engaging in an iconic rivalry with Michael Jordan.
 Spud Webb won the Slam Dunk Contest and Fratello won the Coach of the Year Award in 1986.

 From 1985 to 1989, the Hawks were among the league's elite, winning 50 games or more each season.
 They won a division title in 1986–87 going 57–25 which was a franchise record that would last until the 2014–15 season.
 However, the team could not advance past the semifinals of the Eastern Conference playoffs, losing to the eventual Eastern Conference (and in some years, NBA) champions Boston and Detroit.
 The Hawks drafted Stacey Augmon with their ninth overall pick in the 1991 NBA draft, who would make the All-Rookie First Team.
 However, Wilkins had a season-ending injury in the middle of the season, and without him, the Hawks were unable to make it to the playoffs.
 In 1992, the Hawks acquired guard Mookie Blaylock from the New Jersey Nets; he would spend seven years of his career as a Hawk, leading them in career steals and three-point field goals while earning an All-Star appearance in 1994.
 After seasons of mediocrity, Lenny Wilkens was hired as head coach in 1993.
 In 1993–94, the Hawks won 57 games, tying a team record.
 They also won a fourth division title in Atlanta, and third in the Central Division.
 Coach Wilkens was named Coach of the Year for his work with the team.
 However, the team fell short again in the playoffs, losing to the fifth-seeded Indiana Pacers in the Eastern semis in six games.
-The season was also marred by the trading of Dominique Wilkins, who remains the franchise all-time leading scorer, to the Los Angeles Clippers for Danny Manning, who quickly left via free agency to the Phoenix Suns after the season ended.
+The season was also marred by the trading of Dominique Wilkins, who remains the franchise's all-time leading scorer, to the Los Angeles Clippers for Danny Manning, who quickly left via free agency to the Phoenix Suns after the season ended.
 On March 6, 2015, Dominique Wilkins received a statue in front of Philips Arena.